Sidebilder

 Held (affirming the judgment below), that the interest thus given by M. to his grandchildren was a vested interest and transmissible to the representatives of those of the grandchildren who died before his son J.

-Per SHARSWOOD, J. The inclination of the Courts is always in favor of the vesting of legacies, because in ninetynine cases out of a hundred, it is the intention of the tesor family of the beneficiary, otherwise, indeed full effect is tator that his bounty should be transmitted to the children not given to it.
+Per SHARSWOOD, J. The inclination of the Courts is always in favor of the vesting of legacies, because in ninetynine cases out of a hundred, it is the intention of the testator that his bounty should be transmitted to the children or family of the beneficiary, otherwise, indeed full effect is not given to it.

 Appeal from a decree of the Orphans' Court of Allegheny County, distributing the fund in the hands of John Hickman, administrator de bonis non cum testamento annexo of the estate of Moses Middleswarth, deceased.